Meili: Enabling SmartNIC as a Service in the Cloud: Conclusion

 \section{Conclusion}

-We identify significant inefficiencies in current \snic usage in data centers, specifically in terms of \snic management and resource scaling.
-To tackle these issues, we propose a new vision of \snic as a service.
-Our system, \sys, realizes this vision by efficiently pooling \snic resources and exposing a one-NIC abstraction to application developers. \sys also incorporates a parallelized data plane for scalable application performance and employs fine-grained resource scaling to enhance overall efficiency.
-Our extensive testbed experiments on commodity \snics, demonstrate that \sys has scalable single-flow throughput with a maximum 8 \us latency overhead.
-Moreover, \sys improves overall resource efficiency by 3.07$\times$ and 1.44$\times$ compared to standalone and microservice deployments, respectively.
+We proposed a new vision of \snic as a service to address the inefficiencies in application deployment and resource management of \snic clusters.
+We showcased our system, \sys, that realizes this vision by efficiently pooling \nic resources and exposing a one-\nic abstraction to application developers.
+It incorporates a parallelizable data plane for scalable performance and fine-grained resource scaling to enhance overall efficiency.
+Our extensive testbed experiments on heterogeneous commodity \snics demonstrate that \sys improves resource efficiency by up to 1.75$\times$ compared to state-of-the-art systems, and delivers scalable throughput with small latency overheads.